baddipudiDebora/Combination-of-Single_Responsibility_Model_and_Strategy_DesignPattern_demo/README.md

 > header navigation component class.
 So if you want to perform any regression, you can perform around these methods only.
 This is completely separate class.

 ## Structure of the Design
-### AbstractComponenets Page where we can create our own custom methods like findElement();
+### AbstractComponenets Page
+where we can create our own custom methods like findElement(); which accepts an argument of type WebElement and limits the search to that section of the page.
 ### Page Object Class
+Each page class redirects / encapsulates responsibilities to Section Components class
-### SectionComponents class like HeaderNavigation Bar, FooterComponent , filtersComponenet
+### SectionComponents class
+like one class for HeaderNavigation Bar, one class for FooterComponent , one class for filtersComponenet
 ### Test Class
+Scenario-1 - Go to Hotel Booking, enter a place, number of adults and click on search , click on first hotel and log its name.
 ## Flow of Execution
-> From the Test class, where we create object of PageClass like LandingPage.
-> then using the object of PageClass we access the component class which is extends AbstractComponents and use our custom method findElement to limit the scope within that component.
+From the Test class, where we create object of PageClass like LandingPage. then using the object of PageClass we access the component class which is extends AbstractComponents and use our custom method findElement to limit the locator search scope within that component.
 ### example
-> in the ** Test Class ** we create Object of the each needed pageClass and pass a driver object
+> in the ** Test Class ** we create Object of the each needed pageClass and pass a driver object (space, space, Enter)
->  HotelSearchPage hotelSearchPage =	  new HotelSearchPage(driver);
+>  HotelSearchPage hotelSearchPage =	  new HotelSearchPage(driver); (space, space, Enter)
->	 // accessing the component class methods under the hotelSearchPage Page object class.
+> // accessing the component class methods under the hotelSearchPage Page object class. (space, space, Enter)
-> // *** hotelSearchPage.getSearchHotelsBlock() *** returns the webelement of the compnent using the Page Class. while *** .enterHotels("Ooty"); *** is from the Component class.
+> // *** hotelSearchPage.getSearchHotelsBlock() *** returns the webelement of the compnent using the Page Class. while *** .enterHotels("Ooty"); *** is from the Component class. (space, space, Enter)
 >  hotelSearchPage.getSearchHotelsBlock().enterHotels("Ooty");

 > in the ** Page Class **